micaelaneus/strength-as-ccoty/how-to-use-this-guide.md

 ## HOW TO USE THIS GUIDE

 * arc of the guidebook

+Inside, you’ll find three detailed spreads based on mythopoetic tarot with an explanation of how to blend basic astrology into your readings.
+We’ve given you several themes you might want to explore in spell work alongside one full ritual to transition from a year of The Chariot (2023) into the incoming Strength year.
+In the final sections, you’ll find some ideas on how to extend this collective work by incorporating your individual Card of the Year (COTY) and working in the open circle (more on that below).

 You need only three essential tools to use this guide: a journal, a tarot deck, and your astrological natal chart.